-We now present the nominal steps executed when an autonomic scale-up is launched (see Figure 4).
 Here, the Servery Marketplace Platform initially contains two virtual machines (one containing the Apache LB, and one containing a JOnAS server and Telco services).
-End users request/interact with the (services of the) Servery marketplace platform is referred as step number 0.
-A nominal execution involves 6 steps (from 1 to 6):
+The fact that end users request/interact with the (services of the) Servery marketplace platform is referred to as step number 0.
+A nominal execution involves 6 steps (from 1 to 6).